 EDU 125 Water and Environment /1 cr. hr./1 period (1 lec.)
+Prerequisite(s): None.
+A stranger of the original free, a contract associated to

 Water issues and their impact on the environment, specifically in the Southwest region of the U.S. Includes the hydrologic cycle, water treatment, distribution systems, water pollution, conservation and protection and safe water for the general public.